sei-international/AMES.jl/docs/src/config.md

     code: s_coal
    }
 ```
-Potential output is associated with a single sector in the Macro model, but can include values from multiple LEAP branches.
+Potential output is associated with a single sector in the AMES model, but can include values from multiple LEAP branches.
 If more than one LEAP branch is listed, then the values are summed together.

-If the price of coal is available from the LEAP model, then it can be brought into Macro using an entry like
+If the price of coal is available from the LEAP model, then it can be brought into AMES using an entry like
 ```yaml
 LEAP-prices:
  - {